madhadee/yolo_service/README.md

 d5508ccf9bc6        yolo_final          "python3 app.py"    xx seconds ago      Up xx seconds       0.0.0.0:8080->8080/tcp   yolo_final_service
 ```

-This will expose a single endpoint `detect` that accepts GET and POST requests where the former takes a URL of an image and the latter lets you upload an image for detection.
+This will expose a single endpoint `detect` that accepts GET and POST requests where the former takes a URL of an image and the latter lets you upload an image for object detection.
 The service provides a user interface via swagger UI at [localhost:8080/ui](http://localhost:8080/ui) where the endpoint can be tested and the details of the input parameters are listed.

 To test YOLO, select an image or submit an image url through the Swagger UI